 - 1. Detailed note taking

 - 2. Tidiness and organisation of learning resources

 - 3. Acknowledging and working on weaknesses

 - 4. Commitment to independent study

 - 5. Positivity, enthusiasm and having a goal

 How long does it take for a routine to become a habit?

-You have a good amount of time to adopt the behaviours of breakthrough students
+You have a good long stretch to adopt the five behaviours of breakthrough students the body achieves what the mind BELIEVES